oleobal/processors/v16alpha/v16alpha.md

 `<OP> [target or value] [target or value]`

-Values are in decimal or hexadecimal (prefixed with `0x`), from 0 to 159.
+Values are in decimal or hexadecimal (prefixed with `0x`), from 0 to 159 (`0x9F`).
+Unless specifically stated, it is not possible to use literals over `9F`.
 Targets are generally data units such as registers.

 Lines starting with `#` are comments, and not parsed.